FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Frequency Decomposition Preliminary

-In this section, we start by revisiting several previous renowned representations for images, e.g., 2D Fourier Transform, Learnable Fourier Series \cite{cosae}, and Factor Fields \cite{factor-field}, and delve into the motivation and how we resolve the weaknesses of these formulations by our Factorized Features in \cref{3.2}.
-Next, we discuss how to integrate such strategy into learned settings of Super-Resolution in \cref{3.3} and Image Compression \cref{3.4}.
-Note that the background of learned image compression is provided in supplementary materials.
+In this section, we start by revisiting several previous renowned representations for images, e.g., 2D Fourier Transform, Learnable Fourier Series \cite{cosae}, and Factor Fields \cite{factor-field}, and then generalize them to a concise formulation of basis-coefficient decomposition as in \cref{concise-decom}.